Dada: Poetry

-Dadists used shock, nihilism, negativity, paradox, randomness, subconscious forces and antinomianism to subvert established traditions in the aftermath of the Great War.
+Dadaists used shock, nihilism, negativity, paradox, randomness, subconscious forces, anti-poetry and antinomianism to subvert established traditions in the aftermath of the Great War.
 Tzara's 1920 manifesto proposed cutting words from a newspaper and randomly selecting fragments to write poetry, a process in which the synchronous universe itself becomes an active agent in creating the art.
 A poem written using this technique would be a "fruit" of the words that were clipped from the article.

-In literary arts Dadaists focused on poetry, particularly the so-called sound poetry invented by Hugo Ball.
+In literary arts, Dadaists focused on poetry, particularly the so-called sound poetry invented by Hugo Ball.
 Dadaist poems attacked traditional conceptions of poetry, including structure, order, as well as the interplay of sound and the meaning of language.
 For Dadaists, the existing system by which information is articulated robs language of its dignity.
 The dismantling of language and poetic conventions are Dadaist attempts to restore language to its purest and most innocent form: "With these sound poem, we wanted to dispense with a language which journalism had made desolate and impossible."

 Simultaneous poems (or poèmes simultanés) were recited by a group of speakers who, collectively, produced a chaotic and confusing set of voices.
 These poems are considered manifestations of modernity including advertising, technology, and conflict.
 Unlike movements such as Expressionism, Dadaism did not take a negative view of modernity and the urban life.
 The chaotic urban and futuristic world is considered natural terrain that opens up new ideas for life and art.